Hanshin Stakes

-The Hanshin Stakes is a Listed American Thoroughbred horse race held annually in July at Churchill Downs.
+The Hanshin Stakes is a Grade III American Thoroughbred horse race held annually in July at Churchill Downs.
 The event open to horses three years of age and older, it is contested on dirt over a distance of 8 furlongs and currently offers a purse of $100,000.
+The event is sponsored by the Japanese Racing Association.
+The event has a sister race, the Churchill Downs Cup, held at Hanshin Racecourse in Japan.